 A quicker and alternative way to executing this function is to just press the "Z" key on your keyboard seconds after you send the email to be recalled.

-Okay, now the biggest question of all: Did it work?
+Okay, now the biggest question of all: Did the recall action work?
 Were you successful at recalling the email or is the recipient reading it right now and scratching his head in confusion at what you sent?
 The answer isn't as straightforward as you might think.
-A number of factors come into play here and they will ultimately determine whether you successfully recalled the email or not.
-For one, the settings of the email of the recipient matter too.
-In Outlook, for instance, if the individual to receive the email has enabled "Automatically process meeting requests and responses to meeting requests and polls", both the original email you sent and the recall one will be saved in his inbox.
-The success of the recall depends on whether the recipient has read the mail or not: The original message will be supplanted by the recall message if he has not opened and read the email first; this counts as a success.
-If, on the other hand, he has already read the original message by the time the recall lands, the recall message won't deliver; this is a failure then.
+Several factors come into play here and they will ultimately determine whether you successfully recalled the email or not.

+The email settings of the recipient matter.
+In Outlook, for instance, if the individual to receive the email has enabled "Automatically process meeting requests and responses to meet requests and polls", both the original email you sent and the recall one will be saved in his inbox.
+The success and failure of the recall depend on whether the recipient has read the mail or not.

-That's just one example.
-Here's another.
-It's possible the recipient may not have enabled "Automatically process meeting requests and responses to meeting requests and polls", and if that's the case, then the original message and the recall message you sent will be saved in his inbox.
-If he opens the latter first, that counts as a successful recall because the original message will be deleted.
+It's also possible the recipient may not have enabled "Automatically process meeting requests and responses to meet requests and polls", and if that's the case, then the original message and the recall message you sent will be saved in his inbox.
+If he opens the latter first, that counts as a successful recall.
 But opening the original message first entails a failed recall attempt.